amr-devops/PrintService/README.md

 - Get the latest Print Service app in releases page : https://github.com/amr-devops/PrintService/releases
-- Download the Main.Service.apk file and install it your android device
+- Download the Main.Service.apk file and install it on your android device
 - Open the app and follow the below instruction:

  <img src="https://github.com/amr-devops/PrintService/blob/main/PrintServiceDec/1.PNG">